 How Long Does Withdrawal Last?

 Although it depends upon the individual, and the severity of their opiate addiction, most cases of opiate withdrawal generally last between one and two weeks.
 During this time, the individual is likely to experience a series of withdrawal symptoms as their body reacts to longer having the drug in its system.
+Opioid withdrawal is not usually life-threatening, but it can be very uncomfortable and even dangerous for some.

 What are the Withdrawal Signs and Symptoms?